SteadyCadence/api-docs/content/04-project.md

 GET /api/v1/organizations/{organization_slug}/projects/{project_slug}/users/{username}/
 ```

-Use the above method to see a member of a project.
+Use this method to see a member of a project.
 This can be helpful if you need to see or change their role in the project.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).
 `project_slug` | The slug provided for the project, which can be found by [listing all of the projects in an organization](#list-all-projects).
 `username` | The username for a specific user, which can be found by [listing organization members](#list-organization-members).